SamTheDataGuy/Final-Project-SQL/starting_with_data.md

 Question 1: When is web traffic highest throughout the day?
-Distribution for each country?
+When is web traffic highest during the week?

 SQL Queries:

-Answer:

-Question 2: When is web traffic highest during the week?
+  -- Visits by hour of day
+  select time/(60*60), count(*)
+  from visits
+  where time is not null
+  group by time/(60*60)
+  order by time/(60*60);

+Answer: Between 00:00 and 06:00 UTC

+Question 2: Where are most visitors from?
+Top 10 countries?

 SQL Queries:

+  select country, count(*)
+  from visits
+  group by country
+  order by count(*) desc

 Answer:

+"country"	"count"
+"United States"	8372
+"India"	696
+"United Kingdom"	647
+"Canada"	617
+"Germany"	327
+"Japan"	235
+"Australia"	218
+"France"	210
+"Taiwan"	165
+"Netherlands"	154